ILIAS-eLearning/ILIAS/components/ILIAS/Test/PRIVACY.md

 If the second option is selected, no personal data of test attempts is presented at the test.
 If the user is not logged in while performing the test attempt, additionally no personal data is stored.
 Please have a look at the detailled information at the following sections.

-In addition the 'Exam View' and it's sub-option 'Show Name of Participant' can be activated by accounts with 'Edit Settings' permission, which have impact on the presented personal data.
+In addition the 'Exam View' and it's sub-option 'Show Name of Participant' can be activated by accounts with 'Edit Settings' permission, which has an impact on the presented personal data.

 ### Test > Settings > Scoring and Results